 What over 500 surveyed contractors say…

-A top leading consumer magazine recently surveyed over 500 contractors and reported the following tips on purchasing a central air-cooling system.
+A top leading consumer magazine recently surveyed over 500 contractors and reported the following tips on purchasing a central air-cooling

 Choose the right-sized air conditioning system.
-If it is too small, then it won’t cool properly; if it is too large, then it won’t dehumidify properly.
+If it is too small, then it won’t cool properly; if it is too large, then it won’t dehumidify

 Beware of replacing only one of the two main components if shopping for a replacement system.
-Replacing only the indoor or the outdoor unit
+Replacing only the indoor or the

-where the two units have been bought and installed together.
+prone than systems where the two units have been bought and installed together.

 Look for an experienced contractor.
 One-fifth of the contractors surveyed said the primary reason for their service calls was improper